Heart Healthy Breakfast Ideas: 7 of the Best

 Where C15:0 Comes From

-C15:0 is found mostly in whole-fat dairy products, as well as some fish and a few plants.
-Dietary guidelines issued in the 1970s instructed us to avoid whole fat dairy products, which means you probably don’t find yourself consuming too much whole milk and full-fat butter, which means you probably don’t have a lot of C15:0 in your system.
+C15:0 is found primarily in whole-fat dairy products.
+Dietary guidelines issued in the 1970s instructed us to avoid whole-fat dairy products, which means you probably don’t find yourself consuming too much whole milk and full-fat butter, which means you probably don’t have a lot of C15:0 in your system.
+The problem is those guidelines failed us.
+They didn’t make our hearts healthier, and we now have higher occurrences of metabolic diseases like type 2 diabetes, high blood pressure, and high cholesterol.
+Avoiding all fat didn’t work because we were missing out on the good fats like C15:0.

-That said, increasing your milk and butter intake isn’t the best option.
-You’d have to consume a lot of unhealthy, even-chain saturated fats and additional calories to get the amount of C15:0 you need in your body.
+That said, simply increasing your milk and butter intake to get more of these good fats isn’t the best option.
+You’d have to consume a lot of unhealthy, even-chain saturated fats and additional calories to get the amount of C15:0 your body needs.

 The solution is fatty15, the first and only supplement that contains just one powerful ingredient: FA15™.

-FA15 ™ is the pure, vegan-friendly version of C15:0.
+FA15 ™ is the pure, vegan-friendly, sustainably-produced, award-winning version of C15:0.
 Just 100 milligrams per day is enough to restore your C15:0 levels and help you feel healthier longer.*

 Fatty15 supports your cellular level in three key ways:*